 Asking Someone to Write Your Letter

-Here are a couple steps to consider when asking for a letter of recommendation:
+Here are a couple of steps to consider when asking for a letter of recommendation:

-Request a transcript.
-If you provide a transcript, a your writer can then speak to your academic performance and the level of challenging courses you have taken, or are currently taking.
+- Request a transcript.
+If you provide a transcript, your writer can then speak to your academic performance and the level of challenging courses you have taken or are currently taking.

 After you have requested your recommendation, and the writer has accepted, be sure to follow up with them.
 A nice reminder the week before the date you have requested him or her to complete your letter can be very helpful, as they may have many letters to write, and could easily forget the date yours was requested.